Uncertainty quantification for Markov chain induced martingales with application to temporal difference learning: Main results

 Let us compare this result with analogous ones in the literature.
 Theorem \ref{thm:Srikant-generalize} may be be regarded as a multivariate generalization of the univariate bound of Theorem 2.1 of \cite{rollin2018}.
 When $d=1$, Theorem \ref{thm:Srikant-generalize} agrees with Theorem 2.1 of \cite{rollin2018}, aside from logarithmic factors; indeed, translating our notation into that of \cite{rollin2018}, we have that

-Next, Theorem \ref{thm:Srikant-generalize} bears similarities with Theorem 1 of \cite{JMLR2019CLT}, also concerned with Gaussian approximations of multivariate martingale sequences with deterministic terminal quadratic variation under the $d_2$ distance.
-Our bound offers a stronger guarantee because it establishes analogous convergence rates in the Wasserstein distance, which in turn has direct relation with the convex distance (see, e.g., Theorem \ref{thm:Gaussian-convex-Wass} in the appendix) instead of the more restrictive $d_2$ distance.
+Theorem \ref{thm:Srikant-generalize} may be compared with Theorem 1 of \cite{JMLR2019CLT}, offering point-wise Gaussian approximation bounds for twice-differentiable functions of multivariate martingale sequences with deterministic terminal quadratic variation, and with Theorem 2.1 in \cite{belloni2018highdimensionalcentrallimit}, which focuses on thrice-differentiable functions.
+In contrast, our bound delivers uniform guarantees, as it establishes convergence rates in the Wasserstein distance, which in turn has direct relation with the convex distance (see, e.g., Theorem \ref{thm:Gaussian-convex-Wass} in the appendix).

 As alluded above, our strategy to prove Theorem \ref{thm:Srikant-generalize} closely follows the strategy put forward recently by \cite{srikant2024rates}, which deploys Stein's method and Lindeberg swapping.
 We point out that approach by addressing a gap in the proof arising when condition \eqref{eq:as-P1} does not hold and by deriving a tighter bound on the smoothness of the solution to the multivariate Stein's equation, which may be of independent interest (see Proposition \ref{prop:Stein-smooth} in Appendix \ref{app:Srikant-generalize} and compare it to Proposition 2.2 and 2.3 in \cite{gallouët2018regularity}).